dovecot/documentation/docs/core/config/auth/userdb.md

 A user database lookup typically returns `uid`, `gid`, and `home` fields, as per traditional `/etc/passwd` lookups.

-Other fields may also be stored in the userdb, and these are called 'extra fields'.
+Other fields may also be stored in the `userdb`, and these are called 'extra fields'.

 These fields can be returned the exact same way as `uid`, `gid`, and `home`